 How to ERP Up

-iPaaS or “integrated platform-as-a-service” software, like Boomi or integrate.io, are popular options for their flexibility and cloud-based approach.
+iPaaS, or “integrated platform-as-a-service” software, such as Boomi or integrate.io, is a popular option for its flexibility and cloud-based approach.

 These organizations are aware of the transformations to expect over time.
 They plan for where they’re going, not where they are now.
 This step helps keep things seamless with growth or change, not to mention the headaches it saves.

-Companies who think ahead and plan for new possibilities thrive in the marketplace, growing, sometimes, against the odds.
-The point is resource planning involves what you have now, what you need, and what you’ll have in the future if you’re taking a comprehensive look.
-And you ought to.
+Companies that think ahead and plan for new possibilities thrive in the marketplace, sometimes growing against the odds.
+The point is, resource planning involves what you have now, what you need, and what you’ll have in the future when you take a comprehensive look.

 An Example